adriangomez25/AnalyzingStabilityGANs/README.md

 ### Risk in Experiment

 GAN models do not always converge and the outocme of the discriminator may vary considerably throughout the training.
+Another problem with GANs is mode collapse where a GAN model outputs only a subset of images from the original dataset.
+Solutions to these problems are implemented via AC-GAN and WGAN.

+### DC-GAN Notebook

+The DC-GAN model is implemented in the DCGAN.ipynb jupyter notebook with the code to reproduce results.

+### WGAN Notebook

+The WGAN model is implemented in the WGAN.ipynb jupyter notebook with the code to reproduce results.